mint-metrics/mojito-website/docs/example-hash-function-split-test-assignment.md

 ![Hash-based assignment lets you reliably assign a user to the same treatment across platforms](/img/examples/hash-based-assignment-outcome.png)

+As long as you have a consistent user ID across platforms, users will be bucketed the same way everywhere.

 You'll be amazed how simple this is.

 ## How it works